EstimatedEst. Read Time: 18 minutes

 farmers carry

-HOW TO DO IT: This is one of my favorite dumbbell forearm workouts.
-Stand tall as you hold and carry heavy dumbbells, walking one lap around the gym.
+1. This is one of my favorite dumbbell forearm workouts.
+Stand tall as you hold and carry heavy dumbbells with a tight grip, walking one lap around the gym.

-WHAT MAKES IT EFFECTIVE: The Farmer’s Carry is an excellent forearm muscle-activating exercise that also tests your forearm endurance.
+WHAT MAKES IT EFFECTIVE: The Farmer’s Carry is an excellent forearm muscle-activating exercise that is also a grip challenge, testing your forearm endurance.
+As your grip strength improves you can increase the load in increments.

 OFFSET DUMBBELL REVERSE CURL